 - I was born in a small town in Qumbu, Eastern Cape and it took me 10 long years with several detours in between to qualify as a CA(SA)!

-- Here is my story of how I predominantly self-funded my studies and eventually becoming a CA at the age of 35 while juggling a full-time job and three kids as a single mother.
+- Here is my story of how I predominantly self-funded my studies and eventually became a CA at the age of 35 while juggling a full-time job and three kids as a single mother.

 My passion for accounting led me to my career as a CA

 When I was in high school, I was quite an average child but, I really enjoyed accounting out of all the subjects.

 My mother noticed my love for accounting and advised me to study for a B.Com Accounting degree and go the CA(SA) route and that is what I exactly did.

 I registered at Nelson Mandela Metropolitan University and started my journey to become a Chartered Accountant.